haavamoa/xaml-code-experiences/xaml.experiences/architecture/communication/Readme.md

  it can very fast become a circular dependency hell!
 Loosely coupled communication can be achieved in different ways.

 In this category I want to highlight the different ways I, together with my teams, have been doing it.

+## Application flow in examples
+In each of the projects, this should be the purpose of the application:

+![applicationMock]

+[applicationMock]:applicationMock.png

+A simple master-detail view where changing the hair color of a friend should force another part of the application to reevaluate how many friends that have black hair.